finos/datahub/docs/DeveloperGuide.md

 ## <a name="source-code-strcture"></a>Source code structure

-The major functionality of DataHubcore sits in the folder datahub_core with the following structure:
+The major functionality of DataHub sits in the folder datahub_core with the following structure:

 ``` bash
 ├── data/